awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 1. In Windows Explorer, open the context \(right\-click\) menu on the script file and choose **Properties**, **Digital Signatures**, **Amazon Web Services**, and **Details**\.

-1. Verify that the displayed information contains "This digital signature is OK" and that the signer is "Amazon Web Services, Inc\."
+1. Verify that the displayed information contains "This digital signature is OK" and that "Amazon Web Services, Inc\." is the signer\.

 **To check the script file for a valid cryptographic signature \(PowerShell\)**
 + In a PowerShell window, run the following command: